F4FXL/DStarGateway/README.md

 ```
 ## 3.4.
 Configuring
 After installing you have to edit the configuration file.
 If you went with default paths, the config file is located in `/usr/local/etc/dstargateway.cfg`
-The syntax is libconfig syntax, keep in my mind that **configuration keys are keys sensitive**.
+The syntax is libconfig syntax, keep in my mind that **configuration keys are case sensitive**.
 When done with configuration, the daemon will be started automatically on boot.
 To manual start and stop it use the usual systemd commands
 ```
 sudo systemctl start dstargateway.service